-entitled to disability insurance benefits (DIB), childhood disability benefits (CDB), or disabled widow’s or widower’s benefits (DWB) based on disability or blindness that began before age 26; or
+Be entitled to disability insurance benefits (DIB), childhood disability benefits (CDB), or disabled widow’s or widower’s benefits (DWB) based on disability or blindness that began before age 26; or

-someone who has certified, or whose parent or guardian has certified, that he or she:
+Certify (or an agent under a power of attorney or, if none, a parent or guardian must certify) that the individual:

-has a medically determinable impairment meeting certain statutorily specified criteria; or,

-is blind; and,
+has a medically determinable impairment meeting statutorily specified criteria or is blind; and,

 the disability or blindness occurred before age 26.

-NOTE: You may not draw an inference regarding disability under the Social Security Act from a disability certification.
+NOTE: Do not draw an inference regarding disability under the Social Security Act from a disability certification.

-2. Contributions

-A contribution is the deposit of funds into an ABLE account.
-Any person can contribute to an ABLE account. (“Person,” as defined by the Internal Revenue Code, includes an individual, trust, estate, partnership, association, company, or corporation.)
-However, the Internal Revenue Service (IRS) limits the total annual contributions that any ABLE account can receive from all sources to the amount of the per-donee gift-tax exclusion in effect for a given calendar year.
-For 2016, that limit is $14,000.

-3. Distributions
+4. Distributions

-A distribution is the withdrawal or issuance of funds from an ABLE account.
-The designated beneficiary or the person with signature authority determines when he or she makes distributions.
-Distributions are only to or for the benefit of the designated beneficiary.
+A distribution is any payment from an ABLE account.
+(A program-to-program transfer is not a distribution.)
+The designated beneficiary or person with signature authority determines when a distribution is made.
+Distributions (other than rollovers and returns of contributions) may be made only to or for the benefit of the designated beneficiary.

+5. Member of the family

+A member of the designated beneficiary's family means a sibling whether by blood or adoption, and includes a brother, sister, stepbrother, stepsister, half-brother, and half-sister.

-4. Person with signature authority
+6. Person with signature authority

-A person with signature authority can establish and control an ABLE account for a designated beneficiary who is a minor child or is otherwise incapable of managing the account.
-The person with signature authority must be the designated beneficiary's parent, legal guardian, or agent acting under power of attorney.
-For SSI purposes, we always consider the designated beneficiary to be the owner of an ABLE account, regardless of whether someone else has signature authority over it.
+A person with signature authority can establish and administer an ABLE account for a designated beneficiary who is a minor child or is otherwise incapable of managing the account.
+Signature authority is not the equivalent of ownership.
+The person with signature authority must be the designated beneficiary's agent acting under power of attorney, or if none, a parent or legal guardian of the designated beneficiary.
+For SSI purposes, always consider the designated beneficiary to be the owner of the ABLE account, regardless of whether someone else has signature authority over it.

+7. Program-to-program transfer

+A program-to-program transfer means the direct transfer of:

+The entire balance of an ABLE account into an ABLE account of the same designated beneficiary in which the first ABLE account is closed upon the transfer of the funds; or

+Part or all of the balance to an ABLE account of an eligible individual who is a member of the family of the designated beneficiary.

-5. Qualified disability expenses
+8. Qualified disability expenses

-Qualified disability expenses (QDE) are expenses related to the blindness or disability of the designated beneficiary and for the benefit of the designated beneficiary.
-In general, a QDE includes, but is not limited to, the following types of expenses:
+Qualified disability expenses (QDEs) are expenses related to the blindness or disability of the designated beneficiary and for the benefit of the designated beneficiary.
+In general, a QDE includes, but is not limited to, an expense for:

 Education;